DorinDaniil/Mixture-of-Experts/README.md

 # Mixture of Experts Implementation

 This repository contains implementations of various approaches to building Mixture of Experts (MoE) models.
-The implementations are based on PyTorch and include algorithms from the 2017 paper on sparse MoE with auxiliary loss, as well as the Load-Balancing Loss (LBL) and a notebook for testing.
+The implementations are based on PyTorch and include algorithms from the Shazeer et al. 2017 on sparse MoE with auxiliary loss, as well as the Load-Balancing Loss (LBL) (Fedus et al. 2022) and a notebook for testing.

 ## About